Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 Pros

-- Great Health Coverage: Cigna has top health insurance for physicians who want good care, strong benefits, and a plan they can trust.
+- Great Health Coverage: Cigna offers top health insurance for physicians who want quality care, strong benefits, and a trusted plan.

-- Low Cost: Plans start at just $165 per month, making Cigna a smart choice for physicians who need good insurance at a lower price.
+- Low Costs: Cigna’s monthly plans start at just $165, making it a smart choice for physicians who need affordable coverage.

 Cons